percona/percona-server/doc/source/installation.rst

 The ``percona-server-dfsg`` package contains....

-The ``libmysqlclient-dev`` package contains header files needed to compile software to use the client library.
+The ``libperconaserverclient-dev`` package contains header files needed to compile software to use the client library.
+Ordinarily you should link against the distribution provided ``libmysqclient`` unless there is a special reason to prefer ``libperconaserverclient`` over it.

-The ``libmysqlclient16`` package contains the client shared library.
+The ``libperconaserverclient16`` package contains the client shared library.
 The ``16`` is a reference to the version of the shared library.
 The version is incremented when there is a ABI change that requires software using the client library to be recompiled or their source code modified.
+You should normally link against ``libmysqclient`` provided by your distribution rather than against ``libperconaserverclient``.

 ==================================================
  Installing |Percona Server| from a Source Tarball